Advanced landing ground: Runway types

-To provide an all season durable airfield for the RAF's 2TAF and the USAF Ninth Air Force's medium and light bombers, a third type of surfacing material known as pierced steel plank (PSP), or Marsden Matting was introduced on the Normandy bridgehead in July 1944.
+To provide an all season durable airfield for the RAF's 2TAF and the USAF Ninth Air Force's medium and light bombers, a third type of surfacing material known as pierced steel plank (PSP), or Marston Matting was introduced on the Normandy bridgehead in July 1944.
 It consisted of 10 ft, 15 in steel planks joined together and laid perpendicular to the line of flight.
 Long used in other theatres, PSP would have been ideal for all airfields on the continent, but its limited availability and greater weight made this impractical.
 Moreover, because of supply problems, construction of even a PSP fighter-bomber field could take a month or longer, while similar PBS and SMT fields could be constructed in two weeks and one week, respectively.

-In addition, Sod and Earth runways were built for Emergency Landing Strips (ELS) and Refuelling and Rearming Strips (R&R).
-Captured airfields contained a wide variety of runways, most commonly Asphalt; Concrete; Macadam or Tar-Penetrated Macadam.
+In addition, sod and earth runways were built for emergency landing strips (ELS) and refuelling and rearming strips (R&R).
+Captured airfields contained a wide variety of runways, most commonly asphalt; concrete; macadam or tar-penetrated macadam.